 Find out how Culture & Engagement are enhancing a progressive and collabtorative employee relations culture.

-Employee Relations and Policy Manager Gavan Stanley, supported by Employee Relations Specialist Karen Conway, works with colleagues from across the university to enhance a progressive and collaborative Employee Relations culture.
+The Employee Relations team work with colleagues from across the university to enhance a progressive and collaborative Employee Relations culture.
 They provide supportive, solution-focused practices for managers and employees, aiming to make UCD an employer of choice.